-Linkedin Learning are an incredible resource available to UF students and this class will take full advantage of them.
+Linkedin Learning is an incredible resource available to UF students and this class will take full advantage of them.
 We may have in-class "pop-quizzes" in which students will randomly be asked to demonstrate techniques; these techniques will be outlined as topics, demonstrated in class, and thoroughly explained in the tutorials.

 - 1. Architectural Rendering with Rhino and V-Ray - 2.
 Learning Grasshopper (Beginners) - 3.
 Grasshopper Essential Training (Intermediate) - 4.
-Rhino Project: Architectural Site & Envelope - 5.
-After Effects 2020 Essential Training: The Basics
+Rhino Project: Architectural Site & Envelope